How the Oklahoma Open Records Act Actually Works

 Can I find Public records in Oklahoma State Library?

 Yes.
 Oklahoma state and public libraries provide access to public records databases.
-The Oklahoma Open Records Act (ORA) (Oklahoma Statutes Title 51, § 24A.1 through § 24A.30) guarantees public access to government documents.
+The Oklahoma Open Records Act (ORA) (Oklahoma Statutes Title 51, Β§ 24A.1 through Β§ 24A.30) guarantees public access to government documents.
 Many libraries offer free access to LexisNexis, court records portals, and vital record indexes.
 Oklahoma public libraries, including the state library in Oklahoma City, offer free access to public records databases.
 Patrons can access court dockets, property records, vital statistics indexes, and census microfilm.
-The Oklahoma Open Records Act (51 O.S. § 24A.1) ensures that government records are available for inspection; librarians can assist with formal records requests and guide users to online state portals for birth, death, marriage, and divorce records.
+The Oklahoma Open Records Act (51 O.S. Β§ 24A.1) ensures that government records are available for inspection; librarians can assist with formal records requests and guide users to online state portals for birth, death, marriage, and divorce records.

 Where is the Oklahoma State Library located?

 The Oklahoma Library is located in Oklahoma City, Oklahoma.
-The Oklahoma State Library serves as the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
+The Oklahoma State Library is the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
 Collections include historical newspapers, legislative history, court records indexes, and genealogy resources such as Ancestry Library Edition.
-The Oklahoma Open Records Act (51 O.S. § 24A.1) guarantees public access to government documents maintained at the library.
+The Oklahoma Open Records Act (51 O.S. Β§ 24A.1) guarantees public access to government documents maintained at the library.
 Remote access to digital collections is available to Oklahoma residents with a library card through the state library's online portal.

 Oklahoma State fingerprinting office